87tana/Optimized-Spatial-Filter-Selection-in-Brain-Computer-Interfaces/README.md

 ## Dataset

-This study involves the re-analysis of a separately recorded EEG--(f)MRI dataset comprising 20 healthy older adults ranging in age from 48 to 77 years, with a mean age of 61.4 years (Meekes et al., 2017).
+This study involves the re-analysis of a separately recorded EEG---(f)MRI dataset comprising 20 healthy older adults ranging in age from 48 to 77 years, with a mean age of 61.4 years (Meekes et al., 2017).
 <p align="center">
     <img width="250" src="/images/data_modalities.jpg" alt="Material Bread logo">
 </p>